-- The hazards of exposure from chemical/biological terrorism incidents; and - Liquid chemical splash.
+- The hazards of exposure from specialized operations involving Flood Water; - Liquid chemical splash.
 This protection is accomplished by means of the chemical protective layer.

-Your Garment's barrier and seams are tested for resistance to permeation of Distilled Mustard (HD), Soman (GD), Acrolein, Acrylonitrile, Dimethyl Sulfate, Ammonia, and Chlorine as specified in accordance with NFPA 1994 Class 3 and NFPA 1992.
-This layer is also tested for resistance to penetration by five chemicals as specified in accordance with NFPA 1992.
+Your Garment's barrier and seams are tested for resistance to permeation of Distilled Mustard (HD), Soman (GD), Acrylonitrile, Dimethyl Sulfate, Ammonia, and Chlorine as specified in accordance with NFPA 1994, Class 3 and NFPA 1992.
+This layer is also tested for resistance to penetration by ten chemicals as specified in accordance with NFPA 1992.
 Contact LION for a copy of our Technical Data Package to see the list of chemicals from which this Garment will provide protection.